What Is Probability? Definition Step by Step

 This set is the first element of Kolmogorov’s definition of probability.

-2. σ-algebra of subsets of Ω
+2. A σ-algebra of subsets on Ω

 Example

-Let the set A = \left\{ 1,2,3,4,5,6 \right\}
+Set A = \left\{ 1,2,3,4,5,6 \right\}

-An example of a family of subsets of this set is: F=\left\{ \left\{ 1 \right\},\left\{ 2 \right\},\left\{ 1,2 \right\},\left\{ 3,4 \right\},\left\{ 1,2,3,4,5,6 \right\} \right\} (a subset consisting of element 1, a subset consisting of element 2, a subset consisting of elements 1 and 2, a subset consisting of elements 3 and 4, and the subset equal to the entire set A).
+An example family of subsets on this set is: F=\left\{ \left\{ 1 \right\},\left\{ 2 \right\},\left\{ 1,2 \right\},\left\{ 3,4 \right\},\left\{ 1,2,3,4,5,6 \right\} \right\} (the subset consisting of element 1, the subset consisting of element 2, the subset consisting of elements 1 and 2, the subset consisting of elements 3 and 4, the subset equal to the whole set A).

 In the definition of probability, the set whose family of subsets we choose is the set of all elementary events Ω (see the first part of the definition).
 However, this family of subsets cannot be completely arbitrary.